 Both Santa Monica and Venice Beach are west of downtown Los Angeles and just north of Los Angeles International Airport, along the Pacific Ocean.
-If you are coming from Northern California or San Diego County, they are easily accessible via the 5 and 405.
+If you are driving from Northern California or San Diego County, they are easily accessible via the 5 and 405.
 If you are from out of state, you are just a hop, skip, and a jump from LAX.

 Because we drove, we had a car at our disposal, but one is not strictly necessary.
 Each town can be explored on their own by foot, and you can travel the 4 miles between the two by renting bikes (see below), walking, or using a taxi/Uber/Lyft.
 (Or if you are a Zipcar member, there are multiple locations in the area to pick up a car.)

-Things to do in Santa Monica
+The Best Fun Things to Do in Santa Monica

 This is the original Muscle Beach, begun in 1933 by gymnasts and acrobats to have a place to train.
 Soon, athletes of all kinds were making their way to the oceanside venue and, in the 1950s, a weight pen was added and became a haven for bodybuilders and fitness buffs.
 Popular lore holds Muscle Beach as the “birthplace of the fitness boom.”